 Celtics guard Payton Pritchard was one of the last players on the court after the morning shootaround Wednesday, going through a long workout with an assistant coach.
 He said he is approaching this season as a redshirt year as he tries to earn a prominent role on this first-place team.

 But the 25-year-old believes he should be more than an insurance policy.
 And with Thursday’s 3 p.m. trade deadline approaching, he stressed that he just wants an opportunity to thrive, whether in Boston or elsewhere.

 “I mean, it’s not easy,” Pritchard told the Globe.
 “It’s a lot of ups and downs.
 I think people know I want to play, especially while I’m young still.
 So that’s my biggest thing, being somewhere I can play, where they believe in me.

 “But at the end of the day, I’m here and we have a great team, best in the NBA.
 I’m very fortunate to be part of that.”

 When Pritchard was asked whether he has had conversations with president of basketball operations Brad Stevens about his future in Boston, he nodded.

 “Sure, but, I mean, at the end of the day it’s Brad’s decision, and I don’t really have a say in it,” he said.
 “So, whatever he decides.” — Adam Himmelsbach

-Katie McInerney can be reached at firstname.lastname@example.org.
-Follow her on Twitter at @k8tmac.
-Follow Andrew Mahoney on Twitter @GlobeMahoney.
-Adam Himmelsbach can be reached at email@example.com.
-Follow him on Twitter @adamhimmelsbach.
+Katie McInerney can be reached at email@example.com.
+Follow her @k8tmac.
+Follow Andrew Mahoney @GlobeMahoney.
+Adam Himmelsbach can be reached at firstname.lastname@example.org.
+Follow him @adamhimmelsbach.